epinio/docs/docs/references/authorization.md

 ## List the Epinio users

-In Epinio a User is a BasicAuth Kubernetes Secret, with two reserved labels:
+An Epinio user is a BasicAuth Kubernetes Secret, with two reserved labels:

 - `epinio.suse.org/api-user-credentials`
 - `epinio.suse.org/role` used to get the assigned role